jonnonz1/nz-statute-book/acts/public/1973/volunteers-employment-protection-act-1973.md

   (b) has, in contravention of section 14Y(1), terminated the employee's employment or given the employee notice terminating the employee's employment; or
   (c) has taken other action, or has omitted to do something, that affects, to the employee's disadvantage, the employee's rights and benefits in respect of volunteers leave; or
-  (d) has, in contravention of section 14Y(1), discriminated against that employee in relation to his or her employment,— (2) A volunteers leave complaint to which this section applies may not be made— (a) after the expiration of 26 weeks from the date on which the subject matter of the complaint arose; or (b) after the expiration of 8 weeks from the expiry of any period of volunteers leave taken by the employee,—whichever is the later.
+  (d) has, in contravention of section 14Y(1), discriminated against that employee in relation to his or her employment,— (2) A volunteers leave complaint to which this section applies may not be made—whichever is the later.
-(3) The procedures provided in sections 14ZG to 14ZL may be used before or after the making of an interim order under section 14ZE.
+  (a) after the expiration of 26 weeks from the date on which the subject matter of the complaint arose; or (b) after the expiration of 8 weeks from the expiry of any period of volunteers leave taken by the employee,— (3) The procedures provided in sections 14ZG to 14ZL may be used before or after the making of an interim order under section 14ZE.
 (4) A volunteers leave complaint to which this section applies is not a personal grievance within the meaning of the Employment Relations Act 2000.